 - Cycle: You can hire mountain bikes from the shop next to Delamere visitor centre.
-It costs £20 for three hours on a mountain bike and staff can suggest the best local traffic-free trails to explore, including the popular Whitegate Way, an old salt-carrying railway from Cuddington to Whitston.
+Staff can suggest the best local traffic-free trails to explore, including the popular Whitegate Way, an old salt-carrying railway from Cuddington to Whitston.

-- Eat and drink: Besides the cafe in the visitor centre, there’s an imaginative restaurant in the old station house with great vegan and veggie options.
+- Eat and drink: Besides the cafe in the visitor centre, there’s an imaginative restaurant in Delamere Station House with great vegan and veggie options.

 - Look out from the train windows to see miles of beautiful woodland and rolling Cheshire countryside.
 There are hourly trains (every two hours on Sunday) from Chester and Manchester.

 3. Alice Holt Forest, Hampshire